appcypher/wasmo/README.md

 `wasmo` is a WebAssembly compiler and runtime.
 It compiles WebAssembly code to native code with runtime memory, control integrity security as outlined by the WebAssembly spec.

-> If you are looking to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono).

 ##

 ### GOALS